FLCN-16/FLCN-16/README.md

 I'm Rishabh, Born in 1990's in India, Now a Fullstack Web Developer

 - Working as Fullstack Web Developer
-- More then 6 years in Programming
+- More than 6 years in Programming

 ## **Skills \/\/**